Written By: Karen Ritter, RN BSN

 Surgical treatment for this type of cancer depends more on overall health and less on the stage

-There is no universally accepted staging system for this cancer; however specialists categorize it as localized or metastatic.
+There is no universally accepted staging system for peritoneal mesothelioma; however specialists categorize it as localized or metastatic.
 Patients with localized tumors are considered an early-stage diagnosis.

 The other staging system is the Peritoneal Cancer Index (PCI).
 The index scores peritoneal mesothelioma from 1-39 based on how far tumors have spread within the abdominal cavity.
 The prognosis is usually better for lower PCI scores.